 Have you ever built up a ton of excitement for something new you are going to do, only to be brought back to reality when you realize the dishes and laundry aren’t going to do themselves?
 You feel guilty for ignoring your house, kids or husband when you make time for yourself.
 Or maybe you committed to an exercise regime, but now your kids have basketball practice, and you have to drive them there.
 Maybe you just don’t have enough time in the day working full-time, taking care of the house and kids, and getting supper on the table that you don’t even have a moment to yourself to breathe.
 Overcoming the guilt of putting your dreams first isn’t easy, but it is possible.
 By overcoming guilt, you’re actually putting your family first because your goals and dreams will improve all of your lives.

 Why We Feel Guilty

 I get it, I’ve been there, minus the kids part.
 I have definitely struggled with balancing the desire and drive to do something good for myself with the guilt of spending less time taking care of the house, family members and my job.
-Part of the reason we feel guilty is because we are trying to live up to these impossible standards.
-We want it all: a career-woman with a great husband who never fights with us; amazing kiddos who are smart, kind, caring and never throw a fit; a Pinterest-perfect home that is always clean and never has piles of laundry or dishes; and friends with whom we take girl-trips and meet up for ice cream on a weekly basis.
+Part of the reason we feel guilty is that we are trying to live up to these impossible standards.
+We want it all: a career woman with a great husband who never fights with us; amazing kiddos who are smart, kind, caring and never throw a fit; a Pinterest-perfect home that is always clean and never has piles of laundry or dishes; and friends with whom we take girl-trips and meet up for coffee on a weekly basis.

 Weight Loss Surgery